sirfuzzalot/rockumentdb/README.md

-# MethodDB
+# RockumentDB 🤘

-A simple Rustlang key-value in memory datastore, supporting a subset of HTTP verbs as commands.
+A simple document style in-memory database that implements a RESTful HTTP API possessing limited compatibility with MongoDB query syntax.

 ---